succinctlabs/sp1/book/developers/usage-in-ci.md

 ### Caching

-To speed up your CI workflow, you can cache the Rust toolchain and SP1 toolchain.
-See this example from SP1's CI workflow, which caches
+To speed up your CI workflow, you can cache the Rust toolchain and Succinct toolchain.
+See this example from SP1's CI workflow, which caches the `~/.cargo` and parts of the `~/.sp1` directories.

 ```yaml
 - name: rust-cache